A CHURCH OF SMALL GROUPS

 We were never meant to live life alone.
 No matter where you are in your walk with God, we’d love to help you to find community, care, and (spiritual) growth at The Bible Chapel.

-Many Small Groups have begun meeting.
-And we still have a selection of Small Groups to choose from - online, in-home, meeting at the church, and more.
-Click to review and sign-up for a Small Group below!
+New Small Groups will begin meeting in October, and we have a selection of Small Groups to choose from!
+Click to review and sign-up for a group below!

 SMALL GROUP FREQUENTLY ASKED QUESTIONS